A Dynamical Lie-Algebraic Framework for Hamiltonian Engineering and Quantum Control: Main results

-However, we find Condition (2) of Lemma \ref{lemma2} is not well aligned with the engineering characteristics of quantum DLAs in $N$ qubits.
-First, computing the commutant subspaces \(\mathcal{P}'=\{X\in End(\mathcal{H})|[X,A]=0, A\in \mathcal{P}\} \) requires solving linear constraints in a Hilbert space $\mathcal{H}$, so the size of the commutant matrices grows exponentially with $N$.
-Second, forming the projection matrices $\tilde{T}$ and $T$ involves evaluating high-dimensional trace terms of the form $Tr(\rho_\alpha^\dagger\cdot iH_\beta)$.
-Most critically, Lemma \ref{lemma2} provides a binary criterion.
-It demands that the projection rank of \(\mathcal{Q}\) be strictly contained in that of \(\mathcal{P}\), leading \(rank(\tilde{T}) = rank(T)\).
+However, we find Condition~(2) of Lemma~\ref{lemma2} is not well aligned with the engineering characteristics of quantum DLAs in \(N\) qubits.
+First, computing the commutant subspaces \(\mathcal{P}' = \{X\in\operatorname{End}(\mathcal H)\mid [X,A]=0,\ A\in\mathcal P\}\) requires solving linear constraints in a Hilbert space \(\mathcal H\), so the size of the commutant matrices grows exponentially with \(N\).
+Second, forming the projection matrices \(\tilde T\) and \(T\) involves evaluating high-dimensional trace terms of the form \(\operatorname{Tr}(\rho_\alpha^\dagger iH_\beta)\).
+Most critically, Lemma~\ref{lemma2} provides a binary criterion.
 In engineering practice, exact algebraic equivalence is often too strict.
-A candidate operator $\mathcal{Q}$ might introduce a slight rank increase violating Lemma \ref{lemma2}, but possess a dominant component that overlaps with $\mathcal{P}$'s structure, making it a valuable approximate generator.
-Lemma \ref{lemma2} fails to quantify this degree of quantum simulation.
+A candidate operator set \(\mathcal Q\) might violate this rank condition but still have a large component aligned with the original central-projection structure of \(\mathcal P\).
+This motivates the following diagnostic quantities.

+In this paper, we consider the DLAs generated by Pauli strings in a general quantum system.
+For the diagnostic quantity below, we use the center of the original commutant $\mathcal P'$ as a fixed reference space,